 When defining the scope of your business, you need to consider the following:

 Scope should include the requirements of ISO 9001 that can be applied and indeed whether a provision does not apply.
 Where any requirement does not apply there must be a justification for the exclusion included within the scope.

 The scope usually covers the whole of the organisation.
 However, there can be exceptions to this for example, we do have clients whose QMS only covers one location where they are a multi-site organisation.
 This can include national and international locations.
 Scope may also be limited if for example there are two very separate sides to the business and the QMS only applies to one element.

 Your scope should be clear enough to identify what your business does.

 Your QMS should help you focus your QMS efforts and achieve your goals.

 Our assessors and Client Services team are experts at assisting clients in defining the scope of their business where help is required.
-If you are looking at implementing a QMS and would like some further information, please contact our team on 01905 670303 or visit our website
+If you require any support, please contact our team on 0330 058 5551 or via our enquiry form.

 ISO Quality Services Ltd are proud to specialise in the implementation and certification of the Internationally recognised ISO and BS EN Management Standards.